 Skip to main content

-Multi-Agent Setup
+Multi-Agent setup

-Configure multiple AI agents with Alignment Cards, verify value compatibility before coordination, and monitor fleet-wide alignment with smoltbot.
+Configure multiple AI agents with Alignment Cards, verify value compatibility before coordination, and monitor fleet-wide alignment with Mnemom Gateway.
 When you operate more than one agent — a shopping assistant, a data analyst, an internal scheduler — each one needs its own alignment posture.
 And when those agents interact, their declared values need to be compatible.
 This guide walks through registering multiple agents, checking value coherence between them, monitoring the fleet, and configuring enforcement per agent.

 A single agent’s alignment is between it and its principal.
 Multi-agent alignment introduces a harder problem: inter-agent compatibility.
 Two agents can each be perfectly aligned with their respective principals while being fundamentally incompatible with each other.
 Consider: